Pressure Cooker Brown Chicken Stock

 Some of the boned meat will be called for in the stock recipe.
 It will be mostly leg meat, wings and if necessary some of the boneless thighs or breasts – depending what you prefer to keep for other purposes.

 If starting with whole birds you’re likely to have a lot of boneless meat left over – plan in advance for how you want to use it.
-When I’m done processing the birds, I salt the extra meat as if dry-brining (google it), then vacuum seal in meal-size packages and freeze.
+When done processing the birds, I salt the extra meat (dry-brining … google it), then vacuum seal in meal-size packages and freeze.
 It will partially dry-brine as it freezes, then the process completes when thawed for cooking.
-It’s super convenient – and dry-brined poultry is outstanding (adjust your recipes to accommodate the salt that is already in the meat).
+It’s super convenient – and dry-brined poultry is outstanding (adjust any salt in your recipes to allow for the salt you’ve already put in the meat).
 It’s more chicken than I normally need to have handy, so I share it with friends, neighbors or relatives.